AdobeDocs/experience-manager-cloud-service.en/help/sites-cloud/authoring/universal-editor/templates.md

 1. In the new, empty field that appears under **Allowed Templates**, add the path `/conf/site/settings/wcm/templates/.*`.
 1. Tap or click **Save &amp; Close**.

 You can now use templates to create pages for your site.
-This task must only be done once, but must be done for every site where you wish to use templates when creating pages that are editable with the Universal Editor.
+This task must only be done once every site/configuration where you wish to use templates when creating pages that are editable with the Universal Editor.

 ## Creating a New Template {#create-new}